Organising Committee

 Alex Everitt studied medicine at Newcastle University, and later undertook his neurology training in London.
 His PhD thesis investigated the role of MRI in an epidemiological study of epilepsy.
 He was appointed consultant neurologist at St Mary’s Hospital in 2003 and sub-specialises in epilepsy and HIV neurology.
 He runs a monthly combined HIV neurology clinic with Alan Winston, which is now in its 14th year

-Anton Pozniak, Consultant HIV Physician, Chelsea and Westminster Hospital, London
+Jasmini Alagaratnam, Consultant Physician, Chelsea and Westminster Hospital, London

 • Nick Davies